lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

 The output is not surprising: Both nodes are now referenced by `node_ref`'s `phandles` and therefore get their own `phandle` property.
-The `phandles` type is useful when we need references to nodes of the same type, like the `cpu-power-states` example in the previous table.
+The `phandles` type is useful when we need to reference nodes of the same type, like the `cpu-power-states` example in the previous table.

 This leaves us with the last type `phandle-array`, a type that is used quite frequently in devicetree.
 Let's go by example: